-The insights from studies of the parent-child relationship and its impacts on the family wellbeing show a need to study it within dyadic contexts of the parent-child relations.
-The differences in the children's experience with their father and the mother are also important to study within the child-parent dyadic relationship.
+The insights from studies of the parent-child relationship and its impacts on the family well-being show a need to study it within dyadic contexts of the parent-child relations.
+The differences in the child's experience of the perception toward the experience with the father and the mother are also important to study within the child-parent dyadic relationship.
 This study focuses on the dyadic relationship between children and parents.
-On the one hand, the quality of a child's wellbeing is influenced by the interaction between the perception of the quality of their relationship with their parents and their parents' perception of the quality of their relationship with their child.
-On the other hand, the quality of a parent's well-being is influenced by the interaction between the perception of their relationship with their child and the quality of their relationship with their child of the quality of their relationship with their child and the perception of their child of the quality of their relationship with their parents.
-In this study, we collected data from both the parents and their children.
+On the one hand, the quality of a child's well-being is influenced by the interaction between the perception of the quality of their relationship with their parents and their parents' perception of the quality of their relationship with their child.
+On the other hand, the quality of a parent's well-being is influenced by the interaction between the perception of the quality of their relationship with their child and the perception of their child of the quality of their relationship with their parents.
+In this study, we collected data from both of the parents and their children.